SeedTactics/fms-insight/docs/client-quality.md

 ![Screenshot of path sankey](screenshots/insight-quality-recent-sankey.png)

+The chart shows a Sankey diagram of the material paths and inspection results.
+First, select an inspection type and then select a part in the top right.
+FMS Insight then loads all cycles for this part for the entire month and groups them according to their path (A path consists of a pallet and machine for each process or sequence, plus the final inspection result.)
+The counts of the various paths are then charted using a Sankey diagram, where the widths of the bars are drawn scaled based on the quantity of parts which took that path, with parts "flowing" from left to right.
+Any link can be moused over to obtain additional information in a tooltip.

+For example, in the above screenshot, one path is to use pallet 1 and machine 2 (P1,M2) for the first sequence and then pallet 1 and machine 1 for the second sequence (P1,M1).
+This corresponds to the large top link between `raw` and `P1,M2` and then the downward-curved link between `P1,M2` on the left and `P1,M1` on the right.
+The path is then further split with uninspected parts and successfully inspected parts.

 ## Quarantine Material

 If [quarantined material](material-quarantine) is enabled, this page displays all the quarantined material queues.